 SSD’s are comprised of a memory chip called a NAND flash memory.
 The memory chips have almost instant access since there are no moving parts to slow it down.
 Like random access memory (RAM), the file is saved to a grid of NAND flash cells.
 There are multiple grids which are often referred to as blocks.
 Each of these blocks can hold around 256K to 4MB of data.
 The SSD has a controller built in that the PC can read.
 Since the SSD knows exactly where the data is as soon as the PC requests it, it becomes almost instantly available.
 Compare this to a mechanical hard drive having to physically move to the right location and read the data before it can pass it back to be processed.
 A great improvement.

-Why would you use an SSD?
+Why would you use a Solid-State Drive?

 Looking at the benefits of an SSD as opposed to and HHD there are several rationales for its use.
 In 2018 about 65% of people owned laptops according to Statista.
 Traditional mechanical hard drives need to be stationary to run well, bumps from moving the computer around can disrupt the mechanical elements of the hard drive damaging the computer.
 Laptops on the other hand can handle more stress, but if they have a HHD running and there is a significant bump or drop, it can be damaged.
 However SSD’s are less likely to be impacted by the mobility and movement of a laptop making it much more flexible.